ustyuzhanina/sprint-15-deploy/README.md

 Version 0.0.1

 ## About project:
-This is a demo-project accomplished to learn the basic steps of generalized app error handling and REST API deploy.
+This is a demo-project accomplished to learn the basic steps of generalized app error handling and REST API deploy to a server.

 <img src="./images/mesto-pic.jpg" alt="Mesto screenshot with numerous breathtaking pictures" width="600"/>